 6. Help learners see that everyone has something to teach: This can happen by studying people in ‘non-traditional’ ways and for ‘non-traditional’ reasons.
-Understanding other people can increase empathy, but it also can provide a model for growth.
+Understanding other people can increase empathy, but it also can provide a growth model.
 Biographies can be useful here, but helping them create biographies of their own is even better because it helps the learner frame the subject through a lens that makes sense to and interests them.
 For example, rather than reading a glossy biography that provides an overview of a life, where they were born and raised, and maybe identifying a challenge the person had to overcome, students instead might study someone–one of ‘the greats’– who exemplify specific characteristics, contexts, or virtues that resonate with the student.

-Maybe Michael Jordan doesn’t ‘resonate’ with a modern student who never got to see the basketball great in his prime, but examining Jordan through the lens of sacrifice–how he cut the webbing between his fingers so that he could palm a basketball, or retired from basketball at the peak of his abilities in order to pursue a baseball career after the death of his father–is more authentic and more useful.
+Maybe Michael Jordan doesn’t ‘resonate’ with a modern student who never got to see the basketball great in his prime, but examining Jordan through the lens of sacrifice–how he cut the webbing between his fingers so that he could palm a basketball, or retired from basketball at the peak of his abilities to pursue a baseball career after the death of his father–is more authentic and more useful.
 It also allows students to learn something from everyone, providing a method of examining even deeply flawed individuals to extract lessons, learn from mistakes, etc.

 Muhammad Ali, John F. Kennedy, Wendell Berry, Lebron James, their mother or father or one of their grandparents.
 A soldier or farmer or entertainer.
 A major or obscure historical figure or musician.
 These are the kinds of people that have credibility with young learners.
 Helping learners examine people through certain lenses–warts and all–can help them create a fuller picture of who–and ‘what’–they’re trying to become looks like.

 7. Help them reflect on their learning: Help students reflect on what they’ve learned, how they’ve grown, how others are learning and growing, who they’re connected to and how, etc. You might start with 8 Reflective Questions To Help Any Student Think About Their Learning.
-Reflection is crucial to learning for a variety of reasons, including how it can help illuminate growth and opportunities for learners that they otherwise may have missed, taken for granted, misunderstood, failed to appreciate, etc.
+Reflection is crucial to learning for various reasons, including how it can help illuminate growth and opportunities for learners that they otherwise may have missed, taken for granted, misunderstood, failed to appreciate, etc.

 8. Give them sources, tools, strategies, frameworks, and resources for learning: I could go on and on with a list like this, but I’m already approaching 1200 words, so I’ll end with this one.
 No matter the interesting topics, illuminated gifts, shared interdependence, afforded opportunities, compelling biographical models, etc.–without ways and means and methods of practicing and documenting learning, progress can be slow.
 Whether it’s a book, app, athletic team, video game, organizational membership, paintbrush, laptop, writer’s desk, blog, garden, sewing machine–or even less-tangible things like encouragement, schedules, to-do lists, etc.–the ‘ecosystem’ of learning we talked about earlier could lack the catalysts to maintain growth over time.

-9. Use mentoring–and not just adults and not just for ‘careers’: This one is a little redundant, but the distinction here is to not just allow students to connect with other students (like #2) or ‘study people’ (like #6), nor even follow professionals from a specific field in order to get ‘career advice,’ but rather to connect different people of different age and social groups for different reasons to have different experiences that enrich their cultural and human context: Who they are, who they are connected to, and what that connection requires and suggests.
+9. Use mentoring–and not just adults and not just for ‘careers’: This one is a little redundant, but the distinction here is not just to allow students to connect with other students (like #2) or ‘study people’ (like #6), nor even follow professionals from a specific field to get ‘career advice,’ but rather to connect different people of different age and social groups for different reasons to have different experiences that enrich their cultural and human context: Who they are, who they are connected to, and what that connection requires and suggests.